 Convoy OA 218 departs from Methil, Convoy FN 288 departs from Southend.

 Battle of Britain: The weather is fine over most of England, with only some morning fog, but the Luftwaffe continues scaling down its daylight operations now that Operation Sealion has been suspended.
 Some Bf 109s do a "freie jagd" over London in the morning, and they ease their boredom by attacking RAF Fowlmere.
 There, they do some damage, destroying a Spitfire and damaging others.
 A Junkers Ju 88 is shot down south of the Isle of Wight by RAF No. 234 Squadron.
 Otherwise, there are only some lone raiders doing minimal damage

 After dark, things change.
-The Luftwaffe sends heavy raids against London, and by some accounts this is the heaviest attack to date.
+The Luftwaffe sends heavy raids against London, and by some accounts, this is the heaviest attack to date.
 Fires start at the Royal Arsenal Timber Field which spread, causing a major conflagration.
 This results in the loss of 100 residences lost and another 100 damaged.
-Direct hits on two air raid shelters kills dozens of people and injures more, while the supposedly safe Tube system suffers a direct hit at Mile End.
+Direct hits on two air raid shelters kill dozens of people and injure more, while the supposedly safe Tube system suffers a direct hit at Mile End.
 The British Museum takes a hit, but the treasures have been secreted to underground storage.
 The fires are very difficult to put out and serve as a beacon for more waves of bombers.